Pulmonary Nodules ICD-10-CM Codes

 - Causes: Infections, inflammations, tumors, or vascular anomalies.

-- Detection: Typically found via X-rays or CT scans, often by chance since they rarely cause symptoms.
+- Detection: Typically found via diagnostic imaging, like X-rays or CT scans, often by chance since they rarely cause symptoms.

-- Treatment: Depends on size, location, and likelihood of malignancy, ranging from regular monitoring to surgical removal.
+- Treatment: Depends on size, location, and likelihood of malignancy based on abnormal clinical or laboratory findings.
+This can range from regular monitoring to surgical removal.

 - Lung nodules